 There are a few rivers that run through Cuenca but the main one is Rio Tomebamba.
-It runs parallel to Calle Larga for a long stretch so just walk down and enjoy a calming walk or jog along the trail.
-The scenery is absolutely stunning.
-And the vibes are good, too.
-Everyone is just collectively chilling and enjoying life along the river.
+It runs parallel to Calle Larga for a long stretch so just walk down and enjoy a calming walk or a jog along the trail.
+The scenery is gorgeous and the vibes are great, too.
+Everyone is collectively chilling and enjoying life along the river.
 Dogs will probably be frolicking around.
-It’s pretty perfect.
+It does not get much better.

 Have Hornado at Mercado 10 de Agosto

 So I’m cutting down on meat but when I saw the hornado at Cuenca’s Mercado 10 de Agosto, I knew I had to try it.
 It was the biggest pig I’ve ever seen, entirely oven-baked.
 It was the juiciest meat and crispiest pork skin I have ever had in my life.
 We have lechon in the Philippines and it sounds blasphemous to say, but this blew away any lechon I had ever had.
 Check out Doña Elsita’s stand for the absolute best.
 She is my queen and I worship her.

 Visit Abdon Calderon Park

 This is the main park in Cuenca’s Centro Historico.
 It’s where you’ll find both the Old and the New Cathedrals of Cuenca.
 This bustling plaza is full of beautiful architecture that has been well preserved through the ages.
 The center of the park is home to an astonishing 2,000 species of plants.
 This spot is a beautiful place to chill and watch life go by.
 You know how most Latin American Plaza de Armas are.
 Just sit and chill.